 In December 2008 I started compiling a “Library ABC” which accompanies Christmas greetings and New Year wishes, along with some personal and professional news, to friends and colleagues around the world.
 In each issue there is a library page on which I’ve provided a photo and a brief description or some comments on three libraries, chosen because their names, or the names of the towns in which they are located, start with those letters of the alphabet.

 The libraries are not necessarily special or spectacular, but they are libraries I’ve visited myself in various parts of the world.
 With one or two exceptions, I have taken the photos myself using a “point-and-shoot” digital camera.
 So the photos are not spectacular either.
 As I started receiving requests for “back issues”, I started posting them here – but only the library pages.
 The other pages, containing more personal news, are omitted for reasons of privacy.
-Here they are all in alphabetical order:
+Here are all the library pages in alphabetical order:

 STU Library STU for New Year 2015